 Let’s take a detailed look at the ins and outs of truck driving, from the practical aspects of licensing and training to the psychological issues of solitude and freedom.
 If you see a big rig in your future, it’s important to know exactly what you’re in for.

 Is driving a truck hard?
 What is there to know before starting a new career?
-Before we dig into the difficulties of truck driving, it’s important to understand the differences between vehicles.
+Yes, it is hard to be a truck driver.
+But before we dig into the difficulties of truck driving, it’s important to understand the differences between vehicles.
 There are currently 8 classes of trucks listed in the United States, with a 9th super-heavy-duty class classified by the Department of Transportation’s Federal Highway Administration.

 Class numbers are based on the gross vehicle weight rating (GVWR), which is a safety standard used to ensure vehicle safety and prevent overloading.
 The GVWR is the maximum safe operating weight, including the net weight of the vehicle along with all drivers, passengers, fuel, and cargo.

 - Class 1 – the light-duty capacity to a maximum of 6,000 pounds;

 - Class 2 – light-duty capacity between 6,001 and 10,000 pounds;

 - Class 3 – medium-duty capacity between 10,001 and 14,000 pounds;

 - Class 4 – medium-duty capacity between 14,001 and 16,000 pounds;